Strong Typhoon Signal: Precautionary Measures and Domestic Helper Work Arrangement

-As a precautionary measure, make sure you have enough food and essential groceries at home.
-Plan beforehand, as most stores and supermarkets will close if the T8 signal is hoisted.
+Make sure you have enough food and essential groceries at home.
+Plan beforehand, as most stores and supermarkets will close if the Typhoon Signal Number 8 (or higher signal) is hoisted.
 Keep an eye on the Hong Kong Observatory’s website for T8 (strong typhoon) warnings, and follow the news if possible.

 Make sure that all loose objects outside, whether on balconies, verandas, or rooftops, are secure.
 Bring flower pots and other things that can be blown away inside, and secure anything that could blow over in strong winds.
 If possible (and only if there is plenty of time), clear outside drains to avoid them overflowing.